apoorvnandan/lilgrad/blog/tensor_c.md

 \text{log-softmax}(x_i) = \log \left( \frac{e^{x_i}}{\sum_{j} e^{x_j}} \right)
 $$

-The weirdest thing though, is that this function, for very specific values of `w1` and `w2`, will actually give you the correct output for like 99% of images.
+The weirdest thing though, is that this function, for very specific values of `w1` and `w2`, will actually give you the correct output for like 99% of images!
 If you're completely new to machine learning and neural networks, you might be surprised.
-Infact, I'll link the exact values of w1 and w2 along with the code, so you can test this on a bunch of cat and dog images of a certain size.
+But defining these functions and finding the optimal values for `w1`, `w2`, etc. is pretty much what deep learning is all about.

 Functions like these are called neural networks.
 And the additional inputs like `w1` and `w2` are called parameters or weights.
 When you "train" a neural network, you find the "correct" values of these parameters for the task you're trying to solve.